 The Mini style can be a great option as a travel skirt where appropriate and remember to keep it fun but classy.

+Midi skirt works well for quite a few destinations.
 Over the last couple of years, the midi length skirt has made a comeback to the fashion world.
 It’s my favorite length because of its versatility and vintage look.

 Midi skirts normally hit below the knee to mid-calf.
 Similar to a tea length skirt.
 Because of it’s length it works well for quite a few destinations.
 It keeps you cool but covers your knees for restrictive sites or cities.
 They also work great on hot bus trips to keep your legs off sticky seats.

 There are lots of ways to style midis, but a fuller skirt looks great paired with a tank and stylish sandals.
 Add wedges and a statement necklace to dress it up for nighttime.
 Keep the style feeling young with a tucked in fitted top and nice accessories.

 If you want to be extra trendy, pair a high waist body conscious skirt with a crop top to elongate your legs.
 When selecting a skirt look for one made from a light material and not prone to wrinkles.
 Also, to ensure it takes up minimal space in your luggage avoid bulky skirts with lots of layers.